 Nothing screams Independence Day quite like stars.
 Sure, the colors are there, but when you live in Twins Baseball territory, the red, white and blue theme is an everyday occurrence, especially come summer.
 It’s the appearance of the actual stars and stripes that sets the Fourth of July apart…and the fireworks.

 Remember those red, white and blue jelly-filled donut holes from earlier?
 Well, these are the product of that same Fourth of July baking session.
-I had originally considered making all star doughnuts, but I was afraid that they wouldn’t hold the jam quite as well.
-Really, though, they were fine, and – AND – I tried my hand at frying up a proper ring-style doughnut with a star cut out, and it worked!
+I had originally considered making all star donuts, but I was afraid that they wouldn’t hold the jam quite as well.
+Really, though, they were fine, and AND I tried my hand at frying up a proper ring-style donut with a star cut out, and it worked!

-Star-Shaped Fourth of July Doughnut Holes and Rings
+Star-Shaped Fourth of July Donut Holes and Rings

 oil for frying

 2 cups flour

 1/2 teaspoon salt

 1/2 cup sour cream

 3/4 cup heavy cream